What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 - Rewards: Spending rewards for making purchases, and introductory bonus offers

-- Benefits: Travel perks, shopping discounts, access to presale and preferred tickets, etc.
+- Benefits: Travel perks, shopping credits and discounts, access to presale and preferred tickets, etc.

 If you’re not getting enough value from a card to justify the fee, we recommend closing that card.
 This is one of the few occasions that we advise closing a card, because this will usually have a negative impact on your credit, as described above.